jameslamb/conference-notes/ODSC/odsc-west-2020.md

 **E. Making Deep Learning Efficient**

-- deep learning an deeep neural nets are "a subset of machine learning"
+- deep learning an deep neural nets are "a subset of machine learning"
 - why is deep learning getting better?
     - improvements in algorithms from research focus
     - data availability